 Request for information resulting from a recovery order application

-The Family Court may request urgent information from Communities about an application for a recovery order.
+The Family Court may request urgent information from the Department about an application for a recovery order.
 These requests are made directly to the district office and the child protection worker must advise the allocated Family Consultant over the telephone whether we have any relevant information in relation to the application.

 Pre section 69ZW order (Family Law Act 1975)

 The Family Consultant, or if not available, the Independent Children’s Lawyer may request information from us to make an informed decision regarding the welfare of a child.
 These requests are sent to the Family Court Liaison Officer, who completes a duty interaction.
 Relevant information that should be forwarded to the Family Court includes: